CS3028-Charlie/Card-Website/README.md

    ```

 5. Access the website:
-   Open `http://localhost:3000` in your web browser
+   Open `http://localhost:3000` or `your hosting site` in your web browser

 ## Features
 - eCard and printable card creation